CoderZonora/Cryptonite_Web/Readme.md

 <h3>Local Setup</h3>

+Method 1:
+Clone the git repo.
+Open in an IDE of your choice so that the necessary dependencies get installed.
+Run the main class.
+The application should be running at https://localhost:8080

+Method 2:
+If there is a .jar file available, download that.
+Make sure java 21 is installed on the system.
+Run ```java -jar <file_name>.jar```.
+The application should be running at https://localhost:8080

+Manual method:
-For running this locally, jdk 21 needs to be installed on the computer.
+For running this locally, jdk 21(java 21) needs to be installed on the computer.
 Start by initializing a new spring boot project either by going to start.spring.io and generating a project or using spring initilizer in their IDE if it suppots it. the project should have following specifications:
 Project - Maven